Concordium/concordium-node-sdk-js/README.md

 };
 ```

+### Construct from mobile wallet export:

-Next is an example of how to construct the identityInput for the  _i_-th identity from a mobile wallet export:
+The following is an example of how to construct the identityInput for the _i_-th identity from a mobile wallet export:

 ```js
 // We assume the export is available as a local file: